aoqfonseca/mediaRepository/README.md

 This tool assumes you are working in a standard Go workspace, as described in http://golang.org/doc/code.html.
-We require Go 1.1 or newer to build godep itself, but you can use it on any project that works with Go 1 or newer.
+We require Go 1.1 or newer to build this itself, but you can use it on any project that works with Go 1 or newer.

+##GIT Config

+.
+Please, use rebase for pull and merge.

+    $ git pull -rebase origin master

+.
+When you finish some feature, put, in commit message, ISSUE NUMBER associate with it.

 ###Configuring GOPATH

 In your bash, export environment variable to define GOPATH.
 This path will be the local whre Go put all libs, bin, etc.

     $ EXPORT GOPATH=$HOME/.go